 Hi, I’m Ozan.
-I’m the author of Think Like a Rocket Scientist: Simple Strategies You Can Use to Make Giant Leaps in Work and Life.
-I’m also a husband.
+I’m the author of the bestselling book Think Like a Rocket Scientist: Simple Strategies You Can Use to Make Giant Leaps in Work and Life.
+I’m a husband.
 Dog father.
 Law professor.
 Soccer lover.
 Movie watcher who still gets Netflix DVDs in the mail.

-I’m also a contrarian.
-I believe outdated conventional wisdom holds us back.
-I believe society has seduced us into assuming that flying lower is safer than flying higher, that coasting is better than soaring, and that small dreams are wiser than bigger ones.
-I believing reimagining—not just resisting—the status quo is the key to unlocking our full potential.
+I’m dedicated to helping people like you to dream big and reimagine the status quo.
+I believe that outdated conventional wisdom holds us back.
+I believe that society has seduced us into assuming that flying lower is safer than flying higher, that coasting is better than soaring, and that small dreams are wiser than bigger ones.
+I believe that reimagining—not just resisting—the status quo is the key to unlocking our full potential.